 This medication is an anti-alcoholic agent.
 It is used to prevent the need for alcohol in people who have stopped drinking alcohol.
 It reduces the desire to consume alcohol.

 When it is not to be taken (Contraindications):

 Contraindicated to known hypersensitivity and history of severe kidney impairment.

-*Caution should be exercised in patients with history of kidney disease, severe allergic reactions, patient under treatment with antidepressant, elderly, children, during pregnancy and breastfeeding.
+Caution should be exercised in patients with history of kidney disease, severe allergic reactions, patient under treatment with antidepressant, any planned surgery, elderly, children, during pregnancy and breastfeeding.

 Patient may develop with suicidal thoughts, watch them carefully.

 It may affect thinking ability or coordination, do not drive a car or operate machinery while taking this medication.

 Acamprosate will not treat or prevent alcohol withdrawal symptoms

 Accidental injury, weakness, headache, feeling shortness of breath, abdominal pain, back pain, infection and burning or numbness in the hands, feet, arms, or legs.

 Central Nervous System